ubiome-opensource/microbiome-tools/docs/howto/Working with your raw data.md

 **tax_name**: this is the classification of the organism based on the level of its taxonomy.
 If you were looking at a human being, for example, you would see homo sapiens if you selected tax_rank = species, but you’d see mammalia if you selected tax_rank = class.

-**count**: an absolute measure of number of organisms found in the sample.
+**count**: an absolute measure of the number of organisms found in the sample.
 Without knowing the size of the sample, or how many times the DNA inside was processed through PCR amplification, this number doesn’t mean much except in relation to other counts at the same taxonomical rank.

 **count_norm**: a “normalized” version of the count, based on some uBiome number-crunching, but you can think of it as parts per million: each unit is 1 / 10,000th of a percent.